erg-lang/erg/doc/zh_CN/syntax/type/advanced/variance.md

 ```

 Even in this case, the Erg compiler does a good job of inferring the upper and lower types of `U`.
-Note, however, that the Erg compiler doesn't understand the semantics of methods.
+Note, however, that the Erg compiler doesn't understand the semantics of 方法.
 The compiler simply infers and derives type relationships mechanically according to how variables and type variables are used.

 As written in the comments, the type `U` put in the `head` of `List T` is a subclass of `T` (`T: Int`, such as `Nat`).
 That is, it is inferred as `U <: T`.
 This constraint changes the argument type of `.push{U}` upcast `(List(T), U) -> List(T) to (List(T), T) -> List(T)`( e.g. disallow `List(Int).push{Object}`).
 Note, however, that the `U <: T` constraint does not alter the type containment of the function.
 The fact that `(List(Int), Object) -> List(Int) to (List(Int), Int) -> List(Int)` does not change, just in `.push` method It means that the cast cannot be performed.
 Similarly, a cast from `List T` to `List U` is possible subject to the constraint `U :> T`, so the variation specification is inferred.
 This constraint changes the return type of `.upcast(U)` to upcast `List(T) -> List(T) to List(T) -> List(T)` (e.g. `List(Object) .upcast(Int)`) is prohibited.